Wil Myers Player Props: Reds vs. Cubs

 Cubs Pitching Rankings (2022)

-- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff last season ranked 16th in the big leagues.
+- The 8.6 strikeouts per nine innings put together by the Cubs pitching staff last season ranked 16th in MLB.

-- The Cubs' 4.01 team ERA ranked 20th among all league pitching staffs.
+- The Cubs had a 4.01 team ERA that ranked 20th among all MLB pitching staffs.

-- Cubs pitchers combined to give up 207 total home runs at a rate of 1.3 per game (third-most in baseball).
+- Cubs pitchers combined to surrender 207 total home runs at a clip of 1.3 per game (third-most in the league).

-- The 33-year-old left-hander started and threw three innings when he last appeared on Saturday, Oct.
-1 against the Cincinnati Reds.
+- When he last appeared on Monday, Oct.
+3, the 25-year-old right-hander started the game and went six innings against the Cincinnati Reds.

 © 2023 Data Skrive.
 All rights reserved.